Previous dayMarch 28, 2026Next day

 5.0 km8--✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.1 earthquake 2 km NW of Weskan, Kansas at 20:31 UTC on March 28, 2026.
+A magnitude 3.1 seismic event took place 2 km NW of Weskan, Kansas on March 28, 2026 at 20:31 UTC.
 A small number of nearby observers (8) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 5.0 km depth.
+The event originated approximately 5.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 38.882°N, -101.990°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28